MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges (Windows) or root/sudo privileges (Linux) so you can begin to configure a one-box setup.

     >[!NOTE]
     >Bypass the interactive configuration steps using the argument `-silentoneboxinstall` and specifying a password for [the local 'admin' account](../deployr/../operationalize/configure-authentication.md#local) when you launch the administration utility.
 If you choose this method, you can skip the next three substeps.
-For R Server 9.1 on Windows, for example, the syntax might be:
+For Machine Learning Server 9.2 on Windows, for example, the syntax might be:
-    `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.
-Learn about all command line switches for this script, [here](../operationalize/configure-use-admin-utility.md#switch).
+    `dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.
+Learn about all command-line switches for this script, [here](../operationalize/configure-use-admin-utility.md#switch).

-    1. Choose the option to **Configure server** (or in previously releases, Configure R Server for Operationalization).
+    1. Choose the option to **Configure server**.

     1. Choose the option to **Configure for one box** to set up the web node and compute node onto the same machine.

        >[!IMPORTANT]
        > Do not choose the suboptions **Configure a web node** or **Configure a compute node** unless you intend to have them on separate machines.
-This multi-machine configuration is described as an [**Enterprise** configuration](operationalize-r-server-enterprise-config.md).
+This multi-machine configuration is described as an [**Enterprise** configuration](configure-machine-learning-server-enterprise.md).

     1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.